asifurrahman01714/Grid-System/README.md

 14. Using auto row height :
             grid-template-rows: repeat(1, 1fr);
             grid-auto-rows: 1fr;

 15. Justify content and align content will give the exact middle position of a content.

             justify-content: center;
             align-content: center;

+16. To justify an item personally, You have to use                      justify-self: center;